wrench-project/eduwrench/web/_pedagogic_modules/pdcc/distributed_computing/include_workflow/workflow_fundamentals.md

   - When there are multiple ready tasks, they are started on cores in lexicographical order (i.e., "task2" would start before "task3");
   - When two ready tasks are started they immediately read their input files.
-For instance, if task 3 and task 4 are ready and can both run simultaneously (enough cores, enough RAM), they do start at the same time and read their input files simultaneously (splitting the disk bandwdith equally).
+For instance, if task 2 and task 3 are ready and can both run simultaneously (enough cores, enough RAM), they do start at the same time and read their input files simultaneously (splitting the disk bandwidth equally).

 <div class="ui accordion fluid app-ins">